 This application must be made within six (6) months after the contravention to which the application relates.
 If there was a series of contraventions, the application must be made within six (6) months after the last contravention in the series.

-Section 34 of the Code provides that a human rights application is filed in time if there was a of discrimination and have applied to the HRTO within after the incident.
+Section 34 of the Code provides that a human rights application is filed in time if there was a series of incidents of discrimination and have applied to the HRTO within one (1) year after the last incident.